-Students are permitted to carry or use of firearms for the limited purpose of instruction and curriculum in officially recognized district approved educational programs, including but not limited to gunsmithing.
-Further, students may carry and use firearms in approved courses and at approved sites for purposes of instruction and attainment of concealed carry permits.
+Weapons used in connection with safety or education courses are permitted in prohibited for the limited purpose of instruction, research, and/or curriculum in officially recognized District approved educational programs, including but not limited to gunsmithing.
+Further, firearms are permissible in approved courses and at approved sites for purposes of instruction and attainment of concealed carry permits.